bheinzerling/ran/README.md

 python main.py --cuda --emsize 256 --nhid 1024 --dropout 0.5 --epochs 100 --nlayers 1 --batch-size 512
 ```

-This should result in a test set perplexity of ~122, which roughly agrees with the results reported in the paper.
+This should result in a test set perplexity which roughly agrees with the RAN (tanh) result reported in the paper:

+End of training | test loss  4.78 | test ppl   119.40

 Better results can be achieved with lower batch sizes, e.g. with batch size 40:

- End of training | test loss  4.50 | test ppl    89.97
+End of training | test loss  4.45 | test ppl    85.24